KyryloBulyk/ProfSearch/README.md

 ### Issues and Support

-If you encounter any issues or have questions about the project, please create an issue in the project's GitHub repository.
+If you encounter any issues or have questions about the project, please create an issue in the project's GitHub repository.🐛🤝

 Thank you for using this project!

-Happy coding!😉
+Happy coding!😊💻